3D Printing Techniques for Complex Object Shapes

 Polishing the inner wall of a 3D-printed metal part with a complex-shaped hollow structure.
 An electrochemical polishing method is used to overcome the limitations of traditional machining.
 The process involves printing the metal part with a coaxial cathode inside.
 After sealing the cavity, the inner wall is electrochemically polished using the cathode.
 Finally, the cathode is broken to remove it and obtain a polished metal part.
 This allows uniform polishing of the inner walls of complex-shaped 3D-printed metal parts that cannot be effectively machined.

-7. Selective Electrodeposition and Electroetching for Manufacturing Complex 3D Models
+7. Device with Layered Photoconductive Wheel for Selective Electrodeposition and Electroetching in Additive Manufacturing

 YUANZHI TECHNOLOGY (SHANGHAI) CO., LTD., 2023